 Stairway injuries represent a leading cause of accidents.
 National Safety Council statistics rank stairway injuries second only to motor vehicle accidents among leading causes of accidents.
 The council’s statistical report, titled Injury Facts 2015, reports falls are the leading cause of injury-related death in adults age 65 and older.

 Each year stairway accidents cause over one million injuries and 12,000 deaths.
 One half of those stairway deaths occur in the home.
 Most people underestimate the risk of falling and sustaining injuries at home.
 After all we feel safest at home.
 Statistics prove otherwise, showing the greatest risk of falling on stairs comes at home.
+As you get older being injured in your own home may become likely, having a simple mobile phone for elderly could help you get help when you need it.

 Senior Citizens & Children at Higher Risk of Stairway Injuries